SeldonIO/seldonio.github.com/grpc.md

 {% endhighlight %}

 ## Build model and package as microservice
 To build the model we will use XGBoost and its wrapper provided in the pyseldon python library.
 The model is the same as shown in the [Iris demo](prediction-example.html) so won't be discussed further here.
 We create python implementations of our protocol buffer and create a microservice wrapper to our built python pipeline model using the Microservice package as shown below.
-For this we need to create a custom data handler which will be call to extract a Pandas Dataframe from the RPC call data.
+For this we need to create a custom data handler which will be called to extract a Pandas Dataframe from the RPC call data.
 The data will contain out custom IrisPredictRequest class which we need to unpack and translate into a Dataframe.
 The created Dataframe must match what is expected as input to your pipeline model.

 {% highlight python %}
 from concurrent import futures